verana-labs/verifiable-trust-vpr-spec/spec.md

 In the following permission tree, "Verifier E" permission can be revoked:

-- by "Verifier E", if the corresponding permission is a [[ref: valid permission]];
+- by "Verifier E", if the corresponding permission is a [[ref: active permission]];
-- by "Verifier Grantor D", if the corresponding permission is a [[ref: valid permission]];
+- by "Verifier Grantor D", if the corresponding permission is a [[ref: active permission]];
-- by "Ecosystem A", if the corresponding root permission is a [[ref: valid permission]];
+- by "Ecosystem A", if the corresponding root permission is a [[ref: active permission]];
 - by the `TrustRegistry` object controller, obtained by resolving perm => credential schema => trust registry.

 ```plantuml